-Before installing Omeka, users must edit their database configuration in the db.ini file.
+Before installing Omeka Classic, users must edit their database configuration in the db.ini file.
 Replace the X's in the document with your MySQL database-specific information.
 You must have MySQL5 installed to use Omeka.

 These fields must be filled in for any Omeka installation.
 Your hosting provider or system administrator should provide you with the correct values for each of these.